 What is a Screw pile?

-- Speed of install
+- Speed of Â the install

-- Install in limited access areas -Reduced man hour costs
+- Installs in limited access areas

 - No waste removal

-- Install in any weather condition
+- Installs in any weather condition

-Doing a soil survey is what we would recommend and is the first step to determining whether you are likely to hit rocks when using the screw pile and lets you know â€œwhatâ€™s under the groundâ€.
+Doing a soil survey is what we recommend you do first to determine whether you are likely to hit rocks when using the screw pile, it lets you know â€œwhatâ€™s under the groundâ€.
 This investigation will let you know “from the start” whether screw piles are a viable option for you.

-If you do hit a rock when using a screw pile there are still a good range of tactics you can employ.
+However, If you do hit a rock when using a screw pile there are still a good range of tactics you can employ.

-- Â If you hit an obstruction whilst having already achieved sufficient depth to ensure the required load capacity of your structure.
-You can simply cut the pile using and angle grinder and re-drill the bracket whole.
+- Â If you hit an obstruction whilst having already achieved “sufficient depth” to ensure the required load capacity of your structure, you could simply cut the top of the pile using an angle grinder and re-drill the bracket hole.

-How about when you hit an obstruction while having not achieved a sufficient depth?
-You can extract the pile and and re screw it further down the foundation line.
+- Â If you hit an obstruction while having not achieved a sufficient depth, you can extract the pile and and re screw it further down the foundation line.

-Please remember that the first step to determining whether screw piles are a good solution for you is do a soil survey, even then if you do hit something hard there are a range of options at your disposal to ensure the screw pile installation is successful.
+Again, the first step to determining whether screw piles are a good solution for you is do a soil survey, even then if you do hit something hard there are a range of options at your disposal to ensure the screw pile installation is successful.

 Contact us today if you have any questions or need help with your foundations.